impagina/htdocs-grav-pages/06.news/2019-03-04-fill-fit-images/item.md

 ![The new fill frame option](pp-fill-frame.png)

-The patch is almost ready, but not there yet.
+The new option is shortly described in [a ticket in the bug tracker(https://bugs.scribus.net/view.php?id=15560) and the patch is almost ready, only a few details are missing.
 The main reason for the delay: a long time ago, somebody decided that "Free scale" images were the `true` ones, all the others being `false`: of course, it's impossible use `maybe` for a third option...
 Not to mention that this false dichotomy has sometimes been used in _creative_ ways and refactoring it into a proper `enum` with three states gets even harder.

 Update will follow as soon as the patch is submitted to the issue tracker.